ThanksCheersHrng/exploratory-data-analysis---customer-loans-in-finance202/README.md

 - load_to_pandas.py which reads dataframe.csv as a pandas dataframe called finance_df, and applies basic pandas functions to become familiar with the data.

+## Project Decription
+### Aims:
+	1. Set up the environment
+	2. Extract loan data from the cloud (this was a giant pain.)
+	3. Perform Exploratory Data Analysis
+	4. Produce full analysis and visualisation of loan data.
+### Methods:
+	1. I did this in VS code.
+It turns out a few things needed to be re-installed within VS code in order for db_utils.py to "see" them all in concert.
+	2. As AiCore is (pedagogically) handing the reins over to the students moreso at this stage, but still sets out a set of instructions to follow.
+Despite my lack of experience with AWS, I can imagine there are slower, less "slick", but ultimately simpler ways to extract the dataframe.csv, but in trying to stick to AiCore's instructions I got all in a muddle.
+In short, I found 'setting the stage' for this one-button click style of download very difficult, and enlisted the help of a programmer friend to tidy up my code in db_utils.py.
+	3.
+	4.
+### What I've learned:
+	1.
+	2.
+	3.
+	4.

+## Installation instructions
+To install the available data from pull this repo.
+To see only the pretty final products, i.e. only the analysis and visualisation, you can download the pdf/png/jpg... whatever I manage to save as here as a bonus.

+## Usage instructions
+Run it in your preferred python module.
+I used VSCode.

+## License information
+This project is the result of the hard work and dedication of the people behind AiCore.
+All credit goes to AiCore for how the data was sourced and the project structure.
+As per their instructions, I am submitting my work as a student here on github, an open source platform; this implies that anyone can use my code to further their own learning.